-- 17.23.010 Purpose and intent. - 17.23.020 Use regulation.
+- 17.23.010 Purpose and intent.

+- 17.23.020 Use regulation.

+- 17.23.030 Legal nonconforming uses.

+- 17.23.040 Site planning standards.

 A. The City Center District is intended to function as the downtown of Vernon.
 Building upon the government, educational, religious and residential uses which are already present in this district, the City Center is envisioned to grow to form a hub for retail, food, business and personal services and public spaces which will serve the entire Vernon community, including existing and future industrial workers who demand these services.
 New residential uses can also be located in this area to bring new life to the streetscape and to support the new service uses to the greatest extent possible.